 Growing up I always heard how selfish it was for a person to take their own life.
-But I always wondered, why?
+But I always wondered, why would someone take their life?
 What could be so bad to make someone want to end it all?
 Parents leaving their kids.
-Brothers, sisters….family of loved ones who are then left to deal with the pain after their loved ones are gone.
+Brothers, sisters….family, all leaving before ‘their time’ and leaving the family to deal with the pain of their loved ones who are now gone.
 Too often the feelings of shame and stigma prevent them from talking openly.
 It just didn’t make sense to me.

 We all must talk about this subject for the numbers are there:

 - 20% of Americans will experience depression sometime in their lifetime.

 - 65% of teens with depression don’t receive treatment from a mental health provider.

 - 80% of people treated for depression get better within four to six weeks.

 - 90% of people who die by suicide have a diagnosable mental health condition.